 Converting potential/new customers to loyal customers: Studying customer behavior can help you define a strategy that can turn him into a loyal customer.
 This helps you give a special treat to each customer.

-Increase sales: A customer that knows that he has a privileged place on your online store will not think twice before buying.
+Increase sales: A customer who knows that he has a privileged place on your online store will not think twice before buying.
 That is a good thing for your business.

 When you want to encourage a customer to buy more from you, this offer is useful.
 You can give him a discount based on his previous orders on your online store.
 Another good time to promote this deal is when you want to quickly sell a particular product.
 Target users of that product and give them a discount.